Scientific Name

 How to Grow and Care for Hoya buotii

-Light: H. buotii grows well indoors in bright indirect light but will tolerate pretty low light levels, although it becomes weak and leggy, produce fewer leaves, and may not flower without bright light.
+Light: H. buotii grows well indoors in bright indirect light but will tolerate pretty low light levels, although it becomes weak and leggy, produces fewer leaves, and may not flower without bright light.

-Soil: Whatever soil you plant your H. buotii in, it should be well-draining, provide excellent aeration and not hold too much water.
+Soil: Whatever soil you plant your H. buotii in should be well-draining, provide excellent aeration, and not hold too much water.

 Temperature: As a tropical plant, it thrives in warm, moist, humid climates.
 Keep it away from drafty windows and doorways during the colder months.
 H. buotii can withstand temperatures as low as 40 °F (4.4 °C).
 USDA Plant Hardiness Zones 11a to 11b, 40 to 50 °F (4.4 to 10 °C).

 Watering: Water regularly in spring and summer.
 Soak the soil thoroughly until the water drains out of the drainage holes.
-Then let the soil dry out between watering.
+Then, let the soil dry out between waterings.
 H. buotii is relatively dormant and needs only moderate watering in fall and winter.

 Fertilizing: This plant is not a particularly heavy feeder.
 However, it appreciates some extra micronutrients and macronutrients.
 Therefore, feed with half-strength high-potassium fertilizer every two weeks or so during the growing season.

-Repotting: As an epiphytic plant, H. buotii has quite shallow root systems and does not require a deep container, nor it needs to be repotted frequently.
+Repotting: As an epiphytic plant, H. buotii has quite shallow root systems and does not require a deep container, nor does it need to be repotted frequently.
 It prefers growing a bit tight in its container.
 Therefore, repot in spring if it outgrows its container.

 Propagation: You can easily get new plants from your existing H. buotii by stem cuttings.
 Leaf cuttings can be more problematic.
 The best time to take cuttings is spring or summer when the plant is actively growing.
 The easiest method of propagation is by layering.
 Starting this plant from seeds is the simplest but the most time-consuming way of propagation.
 Sow the seeds in spring or summer in well-draining soil.